runxiyu/rfd/rfd4/rfd4.md

 (https://lists.gnu.org/archive/html/libreplanet-discuss/2021-08/msg00008.html.)

-Additionally, I heard that some US courts require ZOOM for online cases, therefore it seems that a person' right to judicial justice comes at the cost of digital freedom.
+Additionally, I heard that some US courts require Zoom for online cases, therefore it seems that a person' right to judicial justice comes at the cost of digital freedom.
 I can't confirm this, but if that's true, I'm truely disappointed at the judicial system, even though I'm not a US